noerjeffries/START-HERE/CONTRIBUTING.md

 The provided service is an advanced, but simple to use bookmarking tool.

-The main features are:
+**The main features are:**
-- Save bookmarks with annotations directly in the website.
+- Save bookmarks with annotations that are visible directly in the website and add comments, images and meta data.
 - Share and discuss them with other people.
 Publicly or privately.
-- Save contextual various information to bookmarks, like individual comments and images.
 - Find those bookmarks fastly and and transfer their content everywhere with just 2 clicks.

 We see this service in [Hypothes.is](http://www.hypothes.is), an already well developed open-source project, which aims to add a new layer of annotated commentary to the web.
-Hypothes.is' software is an enabling platform for WorldBrain and many other projects in the future, that will contribute to a better information quality of humanities greatest device, the internet.
+Hypothes.is' software is an enabling platform for WorldBrain and many other projects in the future, that will contribute to a better information quality of humanity's greatest device, the internet.

 But there is still work to do, in order to make Hypothes.is the platform it needs to be.